asisley123/graphcoolplay/README.md

 You can now go ahead and run the app by using the **Send Link** option in XDE.
 This will send a link to an email address of your choice - if you then open the link on a smartphone, the app will be started.

-Note that **Auth0 authentication with Exponent currently only works when running the app on a _real device_ !!**
+Note that **Auth0 authentication with Expo currently only works when running the app on a _real device_ !!**

-If you'd like to know more about how the Auth0 flow works with Exponent from a technical perspective, you can refer to [this example](https://github.com/AppAndFlow/exponent-auth0-example).
+If you'd like to know more about how the Auth0 flow works with Expo from a technical perspective, you can refer to [this example](https://github.com/AppAndFlow/exponent-auth0-example).

 ## Publishing the App

-In case you want to make your app accessible to other Exponent users, or even publish it on the App Store, you will need to add another url to the field **Allowed Callback URLs** in the config page of your Auth0 client on the [Auth0 website](https://manage.auth0.com/#/clients).
+In case you want to make your app accessible to other Expo users, or even publish it on the App Store, you will need to add another url to the field **Allowed Callback URLs** in the config page of your Auth0 client on the [Auth0 website](https://manage.auth0.com/#/clients).

-This URL will have the following structure: `exp://exp.host/@<Your Exponent Username>/<Your Exponent App>/+/redirect` (so it will look similar to this one: `exp://exp.host/@johndoe/exponent-auth0/+/redirect`)
+This URL will have the following structure: `exp://exp.host/@<Your Expo Username>/<Your Expo App>/+/redirect` (so it will look similar to this one: `exp://exp.host/@johndoe/expo-auth0/+/redirect`)

 ## Help & Community [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool)